Freeze Warning in effect for all of Southeastern Wisconsin

 The cold is coming, and coming fast.

-The National Weather Service in Milwaukee/Sullivan has issued a Freeze Warning for all of southeastern Wisconsin starting Sunday evening and lasting into Monday morning.
+The National Weather Service in Milwaukee/Sullivan has issued a Freeze Warning for all of southeastern Wisconsin lasting until Monday morning at 9am.

 The agency says temperatures will fall into the upper 20s overnight, while temperatures may remain near freezing along the